Erbe24/DriftGame/README.md

     mixer.music.load("vscodeproj\Sounds\Background-Song.wav")
     Acceleration_Sound = mixer.Sound("vscodeproj\Sounds\Acceleration.wav")

-    DIRECTORY PATH OF THE IMAGES AND SOUNDS HAS TO BE CHANGED FOR YOUR PERSONAL COMPUTER OR IT WILL NOT RUN DIRECTORY PATH OF THE IMAGES AND SOUNDS HAS TO BE CHANGED FOR YOUR PERSONAL COMPUTER OR IT WILL NOT RUN DIRECTORY PATH OF THE IMAGES AND SOUNDS HAS TO BE CHANGED FOR YOUR PERSONAL COMPUTER OR IT WILL NOT RUN
+DIRECTORY PATH OF THE IMAGES AND SOUNDS HAS TO BE CHANGED FOR YOUR PERSONAL COMPUTER OR IT WILL NOT RUN

 If you want to exit the game just click anywhere on the screen (I created a line of code to do just that)